Beyond Worst-Case Online Allocation via Dynamic Max-min Fairness: Introduction

-First, we are given the \emph{fair share} $\a_i$ of each agent $i$ (with $\sum_i \a_i = 1$).
-The fair share $\a_i$ is meant to represent the `priority' of agent $i$ in the system.
-For example, given $n$ research labs sharing an instrument, setting fair shares equal ($\a_i = 1/n$) means the mechanism favors all agents the same.
-In general, however, research labs might have different sizes and so require unequal use of the instrument; the (exogenously specified) fair shares then direct the mechanism to treat different labs unequally, proportional to their fair shares.
-Given the fair shares, we can define the \emph{ideal utility} benchmark $\vstar_i(\a_i)$ for any agent $i$ as the maximum expected per-round utility she can get if there is no competition, but she is constrained to receive the resource only on an $\a_i$ fraction of the rounds.
+An allocating mechanism needs to handle agents with different priorities.
+Agent $i$'s \textit{fair share} $\a_i$ (with $\sum_i \a_i = 1$) quantifies that `priority' in the system.
+For example, given $n$ research labs sharing an instrument, equalizing the fair shares ($\a_i = 1/n$) means the mechanism should favor all agents equally.
+In general, however, research labs might have different sizes and require unequal use of the instrument; the (exogenously specified) fair shares then direct the mechanism to treat different labs unequally, proportional to their fair shares.